Oliv4945/lorawan-stack-docs/doc/content/gateways/ciscowirelessgateway/_index.md

 Gateway# ping ip 8.8.8.8
 ```

->**Note:** To see more information about the gateway's IP and the network, you can use
+> To see more information about the gateway's IP and the network, you can use
 > `show interfaces FastEthernet 0/1`
 > `show ip interfaces FastEthernet 0/1` or
 > `show ip route`.